Reza1024/GraphSVG/README.md

 ![Svg Graph](http://reza1024.github.io/GraphSvg/GraphSvg.svg)

 ## To Do
-Automatic embeddingh of planar graphs is coming soon
+Automatic embedding of planar graphs is coming soon